 NetApp tasked our team this semester with improving a log analysis tool called Logjam.
 Logjam was originally designed by a former NCSU Senior Design Team after NetApp approached NC State with a problem they were facing.
 NetApp needed a way for their StorageGRID Tech Support employees to perform useful analysis on StorageGRID logs housed inside a large unstructured networked file server.
 Only a small fraction of logs stored on the networked file server were relevant to StorageGRID and there was no easy way to query the server for only StorageGRID logs.
 In addition, once all StorageGRID logs were found there was no easy way for a Tech Support employee to analyze the logs and gain useful information.
 These were the primary problems that Logjam attempted to solve: to accurately extract and index StorageGRID log files and to allow analysis of the log files.

 Based on the outcomes of the previous Logjam project, NetApp approached NC State with ideas for improving it in a new iteration called Logjam.Next.
-First and foremost, the original Logjam implementation required a considerable amount of memory to track which files it had processed and it consumed new files at a slow rate.
-NetApp believed there was a solution to their problem that did not require such substantial memory usage and could perform faster.
-Secondly, the original Logjam implementation was difficult to get running because of a complicated installation and setup process.
+The original Logjam implementation required a considerable amount of memory to track which files it had processed andNetApp wanted to process files at a faster rate.
+Additionally, the original Logjam implementation was difficult to install .
 Lastly, the original Logjam implementation had a user interface that was non-intuitive for NetApp’s Tech Support employees.
 Therefore our goals for this second iteration of Logjam became the following: modify Logjam so that it uses less memory when performing incremental scans, create an easier installation and execution procedure, and present log analysis through a cleaner user interface.
 We were given the codebase and documentation that the previous team maintained as a starting point.

 We began our work by attempting to install and run the previous team’s codebase.
 Our difficulties with installation eventually lead to us disassembling their code and running only parts of it.
-We had to clarify with the NetApp team a lot of questions we had regarding the previous team’s code because it appeared to perform operations contradictory to the given goal.
+We had to clarify with the NetApp team a lot of questions about the previous application because it appeared to perform operations contradictory to the given goal.
 After clearing up our confusion, we removed the offending lines from the previous team’s implementation and began performing correct scans over sample file structures.
 We also set up a Virtual Machine (VM) cluster at NCSU that closely mimicked the production environment that NetApp would use to test Logjam.
 Due to legal obligations between NetApp and its customers, they could not allow us to work on the full networked file server.

 At this point in time we are working hard to get a full Logjam system up and running with support for both the ingestion of log files and viewing analysis through a web browser.